Last Glacial Maximum: Africa and the Middle East

 In Africa and the Middle East, many smaller mountain glaciers formed, and the Sahara and other sandy deserts were greatly expanded in extent.
+The Atlantic deep sea sediment core V22-196, extracted off the coast of Senegal, shows a major southward expansion of the Sahara.

 The Persian Gulf averages about 35 metres in depth and the seabed between Abu Dhabi and Qatar is even shallower, being mostly less than 15 metres deep.
 For thousands of years the Ur-Shatt (a confluence of the Tigris-Euphrates Rivers) provided fresh water to the Gulf, as it flowed through the Strait of Hormuz into the Gulf of Oman.
 Bathymetric data suggests there were two palaeo-basins in the Persian Gulf.
 The central basin may have approached an area of 20,000 km2, comparable at its fullest extent to lakes such as Lake Malawi in Africa.
-Between 12,000 and 9,000 years ago much of the Gulf's floor was not covered by water, only being flooded by the sea after 8,000 years ago.
+Between 12,000 and 9,000 years ago much of the Gulf's floor was not covered by water, only being flooded by the sea after 8,000 years BP.

 It is estimated that annual average temperatures in Southern Africa were 6 °C lower than at present during the Last Glacial Maximum.
-This alone would however not have been enough to create a widespread glaciation or permafrost in the Drakensberg Mountains or the Lesotho Highlands.
-Seasonal freezing of the ground in the Lesotho Highlands might have reached depths of 2 meter or more below the surface.
-A few small glaciers did however develop during the Last Glacial Maximum, in particular in south-facing slopes.
-In the Hex River Mountains, in the Western Cape, block streams and terraces found near the summit of Matroosberg evidences past periglacial activity which likely occurred during the Last Glacial Maximum.
+This temperature drop alone would however not have been enough to generate widespread glaciation or permafrost in the Drakensberg Mountains or the Lesotho Highlands.
+Seasonal freezing of the ground in the Lesotho Highlands might have reached depths of 2 meters or more below the surface.
+A few small glaciers did however develop during the LGM, in particular in south-facing slopes.
+In the Hex River Mountains, in the Western Cape, block streams and terraces found near the summit of Matroosberg evidences past periglacial activity which likely occurred during the LGM.
+Palaeoclimatological proxies indicate the region around Boomplaas Cave was wetter, with increased winter precipitation.
+The region of the Zambezi River catchment was colder relative to present and the local drop in mean temperature was seasonally uniform.

+On the island of Mauritius in the Mascarenhas Archipelago, open wet forest vegetation dominated, contrasting with the dominantly closed-stratified-tall-forest state of Holocene Mauritian forests.